top of page

 About the Artist

-Metal artist Dmitrii Volkov is a graduate of Russia's oldest art and design school, the Saint Petersburg Stieglitz State Academy, which specializes in contemporary and traditional decorative and applied arts.
-His professional achievements began early, starting while he was a student and received First Place in the Young Jewelers Competition in St. Petersburg on the 150th anniversary of the birth of Carl Fabergé.
-Upon graduating, Volkov was selected as a metal artisan in the UNESCO heritage restoration of The Catherine Palace in Tsarskoe Selo, St. Petersburg, Russia.
+Dmitrii Vyacheslavovich Volkov is a Russian artist and a graduate of Russia's oldest art and design school, the Saint Petersburg Stieglitz State Academy, which specializes in both contemporary and traditional decorative and applied arts.
+His professional achievements began early — while still a student, he won First Place in the Young Jewelers Competition in St. Petersburg, held in honor of the 150th anniversary of Carl Fabergé’s birth.
+Upon graduating, Volkov was selected as a metal artisan for the UNESCO World Heritage restoration of The Catherine Palace in Tsarskoe Selo, St. Petersburg, Russia.

-While training in all aspects of interior and exterior design, Volkov found himself particularly drawn to working with metals, which has evolved into a preference for working with “carbon steel”.
-Also known as low carbon steel, it is more malleable and softer than other steels, and has a rich texture that Volkov says stainless steel doesn’t have after forging.
-Volkov is also fully proficient working in bronze, silver and copper, sometimes combining metal with wood and/or glass.
-In his work, he focuses on combinations of volumes, patterns and colors – which can interact, agree or disagree with each other.
+During his training in all aspects of interior and exterior design, Volkov found himself particularly drawn to working with metals.
+This passion eventually led to a specialization in carbon steel.
+Also known as low-carbon steel, this material is more malleable and softer than other types of steel and possesses a rich texture that, as Volkov notes, stainless steel lacks after forging.
+He is also fully proficient in working with bronze, silver, and copper, and often combines metals with wood and/or glass to create multidimensional, balanced designs.

 dmitrii_volkov_blacksmith_artist.JPG